-- The facility will continue to operate at its current capacity until a decision is made to cease operations; - The decision to cease operations will be based on normal business considerations and will be made at least one year in advance of shutdown; - Inventories of radioactive, hazardous and other materials will be reduced in the three-month period preceding shutdown, and any remaining inventory of these materials will be dispositioned in the first month following shutdown; - The decommissioning work will only commence following the issuance of a Licence to Decommission by the CNSC; - This PDP has been prepared and costed under the assumption that all activities completed under the safe shutdown and decommissioning phases are completed by third party contractors working under CNSC oversight; - Decommissioning will continue until the site is in a condition that will permit its release from any further regulatory control by the CNSC; - At the conclusion of the decommissioning process, the CNSC will issue a Licence to Abandon the facility; and - Possession of the leased premises will be returned to the owner for future commercial or industrial use or redevelopment.
+- The facility will continue to operate at its current capacity until a decision is made to cease operations; - The decision to cease operations will be based on normal business considerations and will be made at least one year in advance of shutdown; - At the end of the operations phase of the facility, it will be in a physical state very similar to its state during operations.
+Equipment and systems will remain as they are, with all radioactive and hazardous materials safely and properly sealed and stored; - Inventories of radioactive, hazardous and other materials will be reduced in the three-month period preceding shutdown, and any remaining inventory of these materials will be dispositioned in the first month following shutdown; - The decommissioning work will only commence following the issuance of a Licence to Decommission by the CNSC; - At the start of the decommissioning phase of the facility, the inventories of radioactive and hazardous materials will have been minimized to the extent practical.
+Post-operational surveys will have been completed in support of the DDP.
+Where feasible, decontamination of surfaces and equipment will have reduced the levels of removable tritium contamination in anticipation of decommissioning work commencing.
+Active ventilation systems, effluent monitoring systems, and radiological hazard monitoring systems will continue to be in full operation. - This PDP has been prepared and costed under the assumption that all activities completed under the safe shutdown and decommissioning phases are completed by third party contractors working under CNSC oversight. - Decommissioning will continue until the site is in a condition that will permit its release from any further regulatory control by the CNSC; - At the conclusion of the decommissioning process, the CNSC will issue a Licence to Abandon the facility; and - Possession of the leased premises will be returned to the owner for future commercial or industrial use or redevelopment.